SAITEJA178/Minor-project/README.md

 **Weekly project**

-# this project is a sample project, towards the python and numpy usinf the basics of python
+This project is a sample weeply project.
+I have made it to for avoid reptiton.

+ **Tech stack**

+.
+Python

+ .
+Numpy